-Investing in residential rental properties is proven way to earn consistent monthly income while building equity at the same time.
+Investing in residential rental property is a proven way to earn consistent monthly income while building equity at the same time.
 Real estate investors can see excellent returns in the long run, especially if they get strategic and take advantage of tips, tools, and best practices to optimize the performance of their rental properties.

-Whether it's shaving dollars off the monthly energy bill or leveraging data that informs smart decision-making, there are myriad ways to maximize rental income from your investment property.
+Whether it's shaving dollars off the monthly energy bill or leveraging data that informs smart decision-making, there are myriad ways to maximize rental property income from your investment property.
 For fresh perspective on this frequently asked question, we tapped six experts for specific, actionable advice.

 1. Reduce your turnover rate